plotly/falcon/CONTRIBUTING.md

 $ yarn run watch-headless
 ```

-Then, view the the app in the electron window with:
+Then, view the app in the electron window with:

 ```bash
 $ yarn run dev